kan12340987/Tejas-SCL-maxo/README.md

     ```

 6. Create a super user.
-    In django if you want to access admin page, you need to create an account first.
+    In django if you want to access admin page, you need to create an account with staff status first.
     ```djangotemplate
     python manage.py createsuperuser
     ```
    Then select your username and password or use Team credentials

-7. Run server
+7. Run the serve on localhost:
     ```bash
     python manage.py runserver
     ```

-8. Do the changes and send a PR referencing the changes.
+8. Make the changes and send a PR referencing the changes.

 ## Contributing/ Adding Features